Folk dances of Assam: Description

-The Bihu is a group dance in which males and females dance together, but maintain separate gender roles.
-In general, females follow stricter line or circle formations.
+The Bihu is a group dance in which men and women dance together, but maintain separate gender roles.
+In general, women follow stricter line or circle formations.
 The male dancers and musicians enter the dancing area first, maintain their lines and follow synchronized patterns.
 When the female dancers enter, the male dancers break up their lines to mingle with the female dancers (who maintain their stricter formation and the order of the dance).
 It is usually characterized by specific postures: movements of the hips, arms and wrists; twirls, squats and bends.
 Male and female dance movements are very similar, with only subtle differences.

 Performance

 The dance is performed to traditional Bihu music.
 The most important musicians are the drummers (dhulia), who play a twin-faced drum (the dhol, which is hung from the neck) with one stick and a palm.
 There are usually more than one dhulia in a performance; each plays different rhythms at different sections of the performance.
 These rhythmic compositions, called seus, are traditionally formal.
 Before entering the dancing area, the drummers play a short and brisk rhythm.
 The seu is changed, and the drummers usually enter the dance area in line.
 The mohor xingor pepa is played (usually at the beginning) by a single player, who lays out an initial plaintive motif which sets the mood for the dance.
 The male dancers then enter the area in formation and perform (accompanied by singing, in which all participate).
 Other instruments which accompany this dance are the taal, a type of cymbal; the gogona, a reed-and-bamboo instrument; the toka, a bamboo clapper and the xutuli, a clay whistle.
 Bamboo flutes are also often used.
 The songs (bihu geet) accompanying the dance have been handed down for generations.
 Subjects of the lyrics include welcoming the Assamese new year, describing the life of a farmer, history and satire.
-Although males and females perform Bihu dance, the female Bihu dance has more variations (including freehand, twisting, with a rhythmic pepa, with a kahi (traditional metal plate) and with a jaapi (Assamese conical woven hat).
+Although men and women perform Bihu dance, the female Bihu dance has more variations (including freehand, twisting, with a rhythmic pepa, with a kahi (traditional metal plate) and with a jaapi (Assamese conical woven hat).
 The performance may be long, but is enlivened by rapid changes in rhythm, mood, movements, pace and improvisation.
 Dancers and musicians are given opportunities to showcase their talents.